01-edu/public/subjects/trimatoi.en.md

 -   This function will **only** have to return the `int`.
 In case of invalid input, the function should return `0`.

+-   Note: There will never be more than one sign by string in the tests.

 ### Expected function

 ```go